kapteyn-astro/kapteyn/SPHINX/celestialbackground.rst

    * Aberration
        1. Annual aberration
        2. Diurnal aberration
-       3. Saecular aberration (unknown and not significant)
+       3. Secular aberration (unknown and not significant)
        4. Planetary aberration (unknown and not significant)
    * Proper motion (not significant)
    * Parallax (not significant)